-Welcome to Spring Term 1 in Year 6.
+Welcome to Year 6.
 Please find lots of information about our class and the work that we will be doing this year.

 Just a quick reminder about the age restrictions on social networking sites:

 YouTube - 18 (allowed with parental consent from age 13)